akmalfahimi21/networking-journey/CCNA/Phase-1-Foundations/Module-1.1-OSI-TCPIP/notes.md

 - Layer 1: Physical

 Do you ever wonder when you sending a whatsapp text to your friend what is happening?
-How the message is being processing?
+How the message is being processed?

 <pre>
 Layer 7: Your message starts as text